react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

   expect(screen.queryByText('Profile')).toBeOnTheScreen();
   expect(screen.queryByText('Settings')).not.toBeOnTheScreen();

-  // jest.runAllTimers causes React state updates
+  // jest.advanceTimersByTime causes React state updates
   // So it should be wrapped into act act(() => jest.advanceTimersByTime(10000));